llvm/circt/README.md

 $ ninja check-mlir
 ```

-6) Build CIRT and run CIRT tests:
+6) Build CIRCT and run CIRCT tests:

 ```
-$ ninja check-cirt
+$ ninja check-circt
 ```

 7) Optionally configure your environment:

 It is useful to add the .../llvm-project/build/bin directory to the end
-of your PATH, allowing you to use the tools like cirt-opt in a natural way on
+of your PATH, allowing you to use the tools like circt-opt in a natural way on
 the command line.
 Similarly, you need to be in the build directory to invoke
 ninja, which is super annoying.
 You might find a bash/zsh alias like this to
 be useful: